 Lox nutrition facts

 Since salmon lives in cold waters, it tends to accumulate fat.
-Don’t shrink away from the word – some fat is actually good for you, and that happens to be unsaturated fat of a salmon.
-Moreover, it’s full of wondrous omega-3 that’s great for your heart, brain and guts!
+Don’t shrink away from the word – some fat is actually good for you, and that happens to be the unsaturated fat of a salmon.
+Moreover, it’s full of wondrous omega-3 – that’s great for your heart, brain and guts!

 Unlike many other types of fat, it’s also low in cholesterol.
-But it doesn’t mean you can eat unlimited amounts of lox without any consequences – 2 ounces (around 57 milligrams) of it contain about 12% of recommended daily value of cholesterol.
+But it doesn’t mean you can eat unlimited amounts of lox without any consequences – 2 ounces (around 57 milligrams) of it contains about 12% of recommended daily value of cholesterol.
 Don’t worry, you probably won’t eat much at a time anyway – salmon is really satiated!

 Protein and vitamins

 If you want to cut down on meat consumption, salmon is a great choice.
-Its protein levels as almost as high as those found in meat.
+Its protein levels are almost as high as those found in meat.
 And you know how important protein is for healthy living!
 Lox nutrition levels are pretty high, as consuming 3 ounces of it makes about 30% of your daily protein intake.

 Since we’re fishing around for health benefits, let’s look at the vitamins.
-Salmon is packed with vitamins B-6 and B-12, both of which lower your risk of heart attack.
-B-6 also participates in production of serotonin – ‘happiness hormone’ – that regulates your mood and sleep cycles.
+Salmon is packed with vitamins B-6 and B-12, both of which lower your risk of a heart attack.
+B-6 also participates in the production of serotonin – ‘happiness hormone’ – that regulates your mood and sleep cycles.
 And I’m pretty sure we could all benefit from that!